AgentMC/Sao19/Translate/En/Part3.md

 ## Footnotes:

+1. <a name="Prim1"></a>Yes, of 5 peoples, not 6.
+Humans are humans — from both Human World and Dark Territory so 6 parties signed a "Treaty of the 5 Peoples".
-1. <a name="Prim1"></a>端座, a way of sitting originating from well-known seiza, but differing in a strait back, no fixed legs position and generally applied in different cases.
+2. <a name="Prim2"></a>端座, a way of sitting originating from well-known seiza, but differing in a strait back, no fixed legs position and generally applied in different cases.